Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 ```

 <br>

-After that, You can manually install this APK on your Android phone. <br>
+4️⃣ **After that, You can manually install this APK on your Android phone:** <br>

-*(⚠️ Note: You may need to enable "Install unknown apps" on your Android device)*
+Move the app to your phone (Google Drive etc.) and open it via File Manager, you will be asked to allow the installation of 3rd party apps, confirm that<br>

+*(permission may vary depending on phone and Android version)*

 <br>